 Developing Future Leaders in the Field of Interventional / Invasive Cardiology

-The SCAI Emerging Leader Mentorship (ELM) Program in formal partnership with the American College of Cardiology (ACC) and the Cardiovascular Research Foundation (CRF) is charged with finding a small, highly selective group of up-and-coming physicians (up to 10 per two-year cycle) and facilitating their transition into the next generation of great thinkers, presenters, teachers and national leaders.
+The SCAI Emerging Leader Mentorship (ELM) Program in formal partnership with the American College of Cardiology (ACC) and the Cardiovascular Research Foundation (CRF) is charged with finding a small, highly selective group of up-and-coming physicians and facilitating their transition into the next generation of great thinkers, presenters, teachers and national leaders.

-ELM Fellows participate in six training sessions over a two year period, timed with the SCAI, TCT and ACC annual conferences, and will be assigned a Mentor specifically chosen to match their interests and aspirations.
+ELM Fellows participate in six training sessions over a two year period, timed with the SCAI, TCT and ACC annual conferences, and will be assigned a panel of mentors specifically chosen to match their interests and aspirations.
 Satellite sessions will explore other topics, such as dedicated leadership skill training and the role of industry.
 They will also be encouraged to, and assisted in, identifying opportunities for committee service and faculty assignment with committee/program chairs at SCAI and partnering organizations.
 Identifying those opportunities congruent with their interests and developing niches, as well as opportunities to develop their own ideas and projects, will be a core goal of the ELM Program.
 Their progress over the two-year period will be tracked actively by the Program Committee to assure autonomous future success.

 » View the Interventional Career Development: Emerging Leader Mentorship Subcommittee

 Contact ELM Program Liaison Andrea Hickman at email@example.com for more information.